o-t-w/blog/src/content/blog/avif-everywhere.md

 AVIF is newer than WebP, and superior for most use-cases.
 Compared to JPEG or PNG at a similar visual quality, it offers a vastly smaller file size.

-AVIF is great for still images, but it supports animation so its also an [ideal replacement for gifs](https://css-tricks.com/gifs-without-the-gif-the-most-performant-image-and-video-options-right-now/).
+AVIF supports animation so its also an [ideal replacement for gifs](https://css-tricks.com/gifs-without-the-gif-the-most-performant-image-and-video-options-right-now/).

 In the tooling space, there is still some catching-up to do.
 Figma does not support importing or exporting AVIF images, for example.